The Answer (Example song)

 "The Answer" is a song by British recording artist Example.
 It was released as a single on 19 January 2018.
 The song was written and produced by Example himself with the collaboration of Raoul "Diztortion" Chen and was included in BBC Radio 1's "New Music Friday" playlist.

 Background

-The song is taken from his upcoming sixth studio album, which he describes as "a collection of songs I want to still be performing ten years from now".
-He has already written 50 songs for the project, and as of January 2018, Example had the album finished for over a year and is waiting for his label to allow him to put it out.
+The song was originally taken from his then-upcoming sixth studio album, which he described as "a collection of songs I want to still be performing ten years from now".
+He had written 50 songs for the project and had the album finished for over a year, waiting for his label to allow him to put it out, but was ultimately left unreleased.

 Music video

 The music video, directed by Dominic O'Riordan and produced by Hannah Bilverstone, was premiered the same day the song was released, on 19 January 2018.

 Live performances

 Example performed the song on The Last Leg on 16 February 2018.